zeinlol/image-converter/README.md

 # image-converter
 .net tool for work with images that I made for one of my Uni subject

-This program contains 6 tasks for processing jpg/jpeg/bmp image.
+This program contains 6 tasks for processing `jpg/jpeg/bmp` images.

 ## First task
 First parce image to color chanels and see pixel color info in RGB, hex, int formats